Fall Chicken and Tortilla Soup Recipe

 7. 4 cups chicken broth: Forms the flavorful base.

-8. 1 can (14 oz) diced tomatoes: Adds acidity and body; fire-roasted works best.
+8. 1 can (14 oz) diced tomatoes: Adds acidity and body to the broth.

 9. 4 small corn tortillas, cut into strips: Baked until crisp for topping.